Bodleum/BibleNotes/ColossiansNotes.md

       should not continue "with its practices".
     * Paul reminds them that "In these you too once walked", and urges them strongly to "put to death therefore what is earthly in you".
-This is a hard challenge, because our hearts are fundamentally broken *[probably* *won't bring this up, but this is my understanding of original sin]* we have a natural desire to stray from God.
-The battle against sin is active and ongoing.
+This is a hard challenge, because our hearts are fundamentally broken and we have a natural desire to stray from God. *[Probably won't bring this up, but* *this is my understanding of original sin]* The battle against sin is active and ongoing.
 Paul uses the strongest language for them to make the strongest effort.
 5. **But by the grace of God we are not alone in this battle.
 What** **encouragements does Paul offer here?**
+    * "have put on the new self", they are new creations now, raised with Christ **(3:1)** and freed from their record of debt **(2:14)**.
+    * "being renewed in knowledge", God is working in them, renewing them and giving them increasing knowledge to help fight the battle against their sinful desires.
+He is the one giving them power and growth **(2:20)**.
+    * "after the image of its creator", moreover God is continually making them more and more Christ-like, and so they are "filled in [Christ]" **(2:10)**, more able to resist temptation and assured that the victory against sin has already been won on their behalf **(2:13-15)**
+    * Paul then shows that the gospel breaks down all barriers between peoples, uniting *all* who are in Christ to himself.
+No matter who they are or where they come from, Christ is with them and working in them.
+6. **How can this passage help and challenge us in our daily battle with sin?**